sighupio/fury-distribution/README.md

 [katalog/tests/config/kind-config-custom](katalog/tests/config/kind-config-custom)

 The configuration is almost the same configuration we do in every Kubernetes cluster we create.
-This way we can ensure everything works as expected including the CNI *(calico)*.
+This way, we can ensure everything works as expected, including the CNI *(calico)*.

 ### Core Modules